digital-asset/docs.daml.com/README.md

 :warning: Make sure you select Mac OS on the left menu for the correct Nix installation command.

 * [JFrog access](https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile)
-  You need a JFrog account for accessing the build artifacts.
+  You need a JFrog account to access the build artifacts.
 Check you can see the `assembly` directory in the list of Artifacts.
 If you don't have it, ask `#org-security` for `readers` access.

 ### Clone the repo